 Amantadine, MAO type B (MAO-B) inhibitors, or, in few patients, anticholinergic drugs

-Surgery if drugs do not sufficiently control symptoms or have intolerable side effects
+Surgery if drugs do not sufficiently control symptoms or have intolerable adverse effects

 Exercise and adaptive measures

-Doses are often reduced in the elderly.
+Doses are often reduced in older patients.
 Drugs that cause or worsen symptoms, particularly antipsychotics, are avoided.

 Levodopa, the metabolic precursor of dopamine, crosses the blood-brain barrier into the basal ganglia, where it is decarboxylated to form dopamine.
 Coadministration of the peripheral decarboxylase inhibitor carbidopa prevents levodopa from being decarboxylated into dopamine outside the brain (peripherally), thus lowering the levodopa dosage required to produce therapeutic levels in the brain and minimizing adverse effects due to dopamine in the peripheral circulation.

-Levodopa is most effective at relieving bradykinesia and rigidity, although it often substantially reduces tremor.
+Levodopa is most effective at relieving bradykinesia and rigidity and often substantially reduces tremor.